 Vodafone Automotive 5375 Wired Siren

 The 5375 is the new digital battery back-up siren from Vodafone Automotive.
-Being a true digital siren it means that the siren communicates with the alarm via a data bus wire.
+Being a true digital siren means that the siren communicates with the alarm via a data bus wire.
 When the alarm is armed the siren will sound if the alarm is triggered, or if it loses power, by either the battery being disconnected, or the wires being tampered with.

 It also knows if the alarm is disarmed so you can disconnect the battery to work on the vehicle without it sounding.
 There is no need for an over ride key so the siren can be inaccessible.

-It has big shoes to fill as it replaces the 4310 siren that came with the 4100 Series Cobra alarm.
+It has big shoes to fill as it replaces the excellent 4310 siren that came with the 4100 Series Cobra alarm.

 It’s about half the size of it’s predecessor, yet despite it’s diminutive scale still makes your ears bleed with 116dB @ 1m